Kunlun Red Star: 2020–21 season

-On July 14, 2020, Kunlun Red Star notified the league that the club would base its operations in the Russian city of Mytishchi, outside of Moscow.
+On 14 July 2020, Kunlun Red Star notified the league that the club would base its operations in the Russian city of Mytishchi, outside of Moscow.
 The team would play out of Mytishchi Arena which seats 7,000 spectators for ice hockey.
 Due to bureaucratic complications caused by the COVID-19 pandemic, Kunlun was unable bring their import players to Russia for the start of the season.
 Red Star head coach Alexei Kovalev filled his ranks entirely with Russian players signed to try out contracts, until the foreign born players could join the team.

 The team struggled to start the regular season, losing their first 7 games.
-The Dragons were awarded their first win of the season on September 22 when their opponent, Yaroslavl Lokomotiv, failed to arrive in Mytishchi for the game due to travel complications from the ongoing pandemic.
+Kunlun Red Star were awarded their first win of the season on September 22 when their opponent, Yaroslavl Lokomotiv, failed to arrive in Mytishchi for the game due to travel complications from the ongoing pandemic.
 The league also indicated that there were inconsistencies between the COVID-19 tests conducted by the team and the tests conducted by the league.
-Unfortunately for Kunlun, that victory did not immediately jump start the team as they would go on to lose the following 6 games.
+Unfortunately for Kunlun, that victory did not immediately jump start the team as they went on to lose the following 6 games.

-The Dragons would earn their first on-ice victory of the season on October 15, 2020 when they defeated Ufa Salavat Yulaev by a score of 5-3 in Mytishchi.
-Kunlun battled back from a 2 goal deficit to tie the game early in the third period off of the stick of Danny Kristo.
+Kunlun Red Star earned their first on-ice victory of the season on October 15, 2020, when they defeated Ufa Salavat Yulaev by a score of 5–3 in Mytishchi.
+Kunlun battled back from a 2-goal deficit to tie the game early in the third period off of the stick of Danny Kristo.
 Then, with less than 10 minutes on the clock in the third period, captain Luke Lockhart beat Ufa goaltender Juha Metsola to give Kunlun the lead.
-Cory Kane's empty net goal in the final minute would seal the win for Kunlun.
+Cory Kane's empty net goal in the final minute sealed the win for Kunlun.